MarkosComK/42-Philosophers/README.md

 For detailed information, refer to the [subject of the project](https://github.com/user-attachments/files/17247774/en.subject.pdf)

-	🚀 This project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.
+	🚀 This project consists of solving the famous Dijkstra dining problem, which involves the usage of threads, mutexes and, also, processes.

 ## 🛠️ Usage